PrabhashDiss/messaging/README.md

 use prost::Message as ProstMessage;
 ```

+## TCP Implementation

+For TCP communication between clients and servers, the application has been extended with TCP server and client implementations.
+The server listens for incoming connections, processes messages, and sends responses, while the client connects to the server, sends messages, and receives responses.

+Here's how to use the TCP implementation:

+1. Start the server:

+    ```bash
+    cargo run --bin server
+    ```

+2. Start the client:

+    ```bash
+    cargo run --bin client
+    ```

 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, please open an issue or submit a pull request.